mikeymascatu/RoboC2-Klipper/README.md

-# RoboC2-Klipper
+# Klipper on the Robo3D C2
+## Tools for running Klipper (MainSailOS) on the Robo C2

-## Watch these videos for context:
+## Watch these videos for additional info.
 https://youtu.be/PIkeEP66ZNs - Part 1
 https://youtu.be/5eVwbW5pNZ0 - Part 2